sam-klok/DogAndCatMultythreaded/ReadMe.txt

-Two of my programmer buddies (Koteiko & redneck) asked me to write demo of flip-flop threads algorithm.
+Two of my programmer buddies  asked me to write demo of flip-flop threads algorithm.
 So here it is.
 Dog in one thread will woof, then cat in other thread will meow, then switch.